Camp Arbuckle (1) |

 NOTE: The eastern half of the state was known as Indian Territory beginning in 1820, later joining with the western half of the state (Oklahoma Territory) for combined statehood in 1907.

 A trading post on the Neosho River built by Pierre Melicourt Papin, cousin to Auguste Pierre Chouteau.
 Located about 40 miles upriver from Salina.

 (1838 - 1842, 1848, 1861 - 1862), near Jay

 Origionally called Camp Illinois and located at Watts about 20 miles south.
-The post moved in 1840 due to unhealthful conditions, to just outside Maysville, Arkansas, near the state line, on the north-side of Spavinaw (Flag) Creek, and was sooned renamed.
+The post moved in 1840 due to unhealthful conditions, to just outside Maysville, Arkansas, near the state line, on the north side of Spavinaw (Flag) Creek, and was sooned renamed.
 Abandoned for Fort Scott, Kansas.
 In 1848 the fort was at the center of the Cherokee Nation split between John Ross and Stand Watie.
 Confederate Cherokee troops also used it briefly during the Civil War.
+No remains.